This comprehensive car camping checklist is designed to help you to prepare for your next outdoor trip.

 Tent: First and foremost on this car camping list is a tent.
 There are a few simple things I want from a tent.
 I want it to be easy to assemble and capable of withstanding harsh weather.
 Khyam produce good quality, quick erect tents however they come at premium price.

-Other companies such as Coleman and Qeedo, now also produce this quick erect style of tent and thus provide a cheaper alternative to Khyam.
+Other companies such as Coleman Amflip and Slumit, now also produce effective quick erect style of tents and thus provide a cheaper alternative to Khyam.

 Roof Top Tent: For the ultimate in ease and packability a great option for car camping is to invest in a roof top tent.
 I’ve seen these used to amazing effect in Africa as well as on our current explorations of the Balkans.
-The Roam Vagabond Lite is a two person tent that is easy to erect and comes with a built in memory foam mattress which means you’re guaranteed a comfy nights sleep.
+Roof top tents keep you off the damp ground and also out of reach of most unwanted intruders.

 Sleeping bag: A decent sleeping bag is key to a good nights sleep and is therefore part of the essential car camping gear.